 Note that while the tours are free, donations are expected for guides that do a great job.
-Definitely one of the best things to do in Hanoi.
+This is definitely one of the best things to do in Hanoi.

-The Old Quarters are one of the two most well-known districts in Hanoi (the other being the Ba Dinh District).
-The Old Quarters is a business center and also a very prominent spot among tourists.
+The Old Quarter is one of the two most well-known districts in Hanoi (the other being the Ba Dinh District).
+The Old Quarter is a business centre and also a very prominent spot among tourists.

 Packed with French colonial architecture, pagodas and Buddhist temples you’ll want to get lost in its streets.
-The streets carry names of the business that were set up over 1,000 years ago.
+The streets of Old Quarter carry names of the business that were set up over 1,000 years ago.

 Expect to see lots of cafes, restaurants, boutiques, art galleries and bars even in this historical area.

-See The Ancient House and St Joseph’s Cathedral in the Old Quarters.
+3) See the Ancient House and St Joseph’s Cathedral in the Old Quarter.

-The best way to understand the difference between Vietnamese architecture and later on French colonialism is through these two buildings (luckily both situated in the same neighborhood).
+The best way to understand the difference between Vietnamese architecture and French colonialism is through these two buildings (luckily both situated in the same neighbourhood near Hoan Kiem Lake).

 Today, you can come and see the Ancient House and see first-hand how Hanoian lived.